nutanixdev/xi-iot-projects-facefeed/index.rst

    .. note::

-     Use the exact **Pipeline** and **Endpoint** Names used in the lab guide, as the Endpoint name is used as the name of the Elasticsearch index on the edge.
+     Use the exact **Pipeline** and **Endpoint** Names used in this guide, as the Endpoint name is used as the name of the Elasticsearch index on the edge.
 The application that you will deploy to leverage these pipelines is hardcoded to look for these specific index names within the local Elasticsearch instance.

    - **Data Pipeline Name** - faceregister
    - Select **+ Add Data Source > Data Source**